-Date: (the "RECIPIENT") Dea r Sir/Madam, her to the RECIPIENT's request to receive, (the Material and any fragment, derivative, progeny and lifications thereof shall hereinafter be termed the "MATERIAL") from Professor, (the "SCIENTIST") for the purpose of: (the "RESEARCH"), as more fully described in Annex A attached hereto, please be sed that as the rights and title in and to the Material vest in the Weizmann Institute of Science (the "PROVIDER") and thus constitute a lable asset of the PROVIDER, the PROVIDER requires that the Material shall be provided to you under the following terms: 1.
+Date: (the "RECIPIENT") Dea r Sir/Madam, Furtl mod her to the RECIPIENT's request to receive, (the Material and any fragment, derivative, progeny and ifications thereof shall hereinafter be termed the "MATERIAL") from Professor, (the "SCIENTIST") for the purpose of: sed that as the rights and title in and to the Material vest in the Weizmann Institute of Science (the "PROVIDER") and thus constitute a able asset of the PROVIDER, the PROVIDER requires that the Material shall be provided to you under the following terms: 1.
 The RECIPIENT agrees that the MATERIAL: 1.1. is to be used solely for the purpose of the RESEARCH; 1.2. will not be used for any commercial purposes; 1.3. will not be used in human subjects, in clinical trials, or for diagnostic purposes involving human subjects.
 1.4. is to be used only at the RECIPIENT organization and only in 1.5. will not be transferred to anyone else including within the RECIPIENT organization at (please complete address) without the prior written consent of the PROVIDER.
 2. The RECIPIENT acknowledges that the MATERIAL is or may be the subject of a patent application.
 No expressed or implied licenses or other rights are provided to the RECIPIENT under any patents, patent applications, trade secrets or other proprietary rights of the PROVIDER, including any altered forms of the MATERIAL made by the PROVIDER.
 In particular, no expressed or implied licenses or other rights are provided to use the MATERIAL, or any related patents of the PROVIDER for COMMERCIAL PURPOSES.